DanielBatesUK/photo-gallery/README.md

 The other variables can be left as default.
 Change them if you wish.
 But here is what they are.

 - **WEB_TITLE** - String used for the title and heading on the webpages. e.g. `My Photo Gallery`
-- **WEB_SIGNATURE** - String used for the small footer not at the bottom of all the webpages, accept for the home page. e.g. `Photo Gallery 2022`
+- **WEB_SIGNATURE** - String used for the small footer note at the bottom of all the webpages, accept for the home page. e.g. `Photo Gallery 2022`
 - **ROUTE_INDEX** - String used for the route of the index/home page. e.g. https​://example.com`/`
 - **ROUTE_GALLERY** - String used for the route of the gallery page. e.g. https​://example.com`/gallery`
 - **ROUTE_UPLOAD** - String used for the route of the upload page. e.g. https​://example.com`/upload`